It’s hurricane season: What is a ‘fish storm’?

 Meteorologists sometimes use the term “fish storm” to refer to a storm that generally poses no risk to land.
 But these storms may still pose a threat to fishing boats or shipping routes, and the National Weather Service continues to issue reports on such weather systems in its High Seas Forecasts.

 Occasionally, “fish storms” may also produce possible dangerous currents along the coasts.
-In 2021, for instance, Tropical Storm Odette actually moved away from the U.S. Mid-Atlantic region but meteorologists (including those at Nexstar’s WSAV) warned of possible rip currents nonetheless.
+In 2021, for instance, Tropical Storm Odette actually moved away from the U.S. Mid-Atlantic region but meteorologists warned of possible rip currents nonetheless.

 As it stands, however, the current disturbance in the Atlantic is too far off, and too weak, to pose much of a threat at all.
 The NHC estimates it will arrive in colder northwestern Atlantic waters by the middle of next week, at which point it would have even less chance of development.